krzysztofr/jmapsync-clone/README.md

     	SQLite database for storing last sync state (default "$HOME/.jmapsync.db") -list
-    	List all matching messages instead of syncing them -log-file string
+    	List all matching messages instead of syncing them -list-mailboxes
+    	Print names of all mailboxes and exit
+  -log-file string
     	Path to file where verbose logs will be written -mailbox string